MichaelKohler/common-voice-wiki-scraper/README.md

 ### On pushes to master

-On every push to master, we will run a full sentence extraction if the commit message includes `full-extraction`.
+On every push to master, we will run a full sentence extraction on the specified language if the commit message includes `full-extraction=<language>`.